NEW PRODUCT

 BMS

 Battery Management System.
-Monitors cell voltages, temperatures, and SOC; enforces battery safety limits.
+Monitors cell voltages, temperatures, and SOC.
+Enforces battery safety limits.

 SOC